What Should You Do With Your Tax Refund?

 5. Save Towards Retirement

 When it comes to saving for retirement, the best way for most Canadians is through the Registered Retirement Savings Plan (or RRSP for short).
-The RRSP is a tax-sheltered account that lets your money grow tax-free until retirement.
-By contributing to your RRSP, not only will you get a head start on saving towards your golden years, you’ll also receive a tax refund from the government.
-So by contributing to your RRSP with your tax refund, you’ll receive an even bigger tax refund next year.
+The RRSP is a tax-sheltered account that lets your money grow tax free until retirement.
+By contributing to your RRSP, not only will you get a head start on saving for your golden years, you’ll also receive a tax refund from the government.
 Pretty neat, eh?